DataDog/documentation/content/en/integrations/guide/azure-native-manual-setup.md

 #### Required permissions

-To set up the Azure Native integration, you must be an **Owner** on any Azure subscriptions you want to link, and **Admin** for the Datadog org you are linking them to.
+To set up the Azure Native integration, you must be an **Owner** on any Azure subscriptions you want to link, and **Admin** for the Datadog organization you are linking them to.
 Ensure you have the appropriate access before starting the setup.

 ## Setup